npalex/Lid-driven-cavity/README.md

 https://github.com/npalex/Lid-driven-cavity/assets/169947150/d4ac6e51-e6f0-48c3-b974-6e34846bc3af

-There are significant checkerboard oscillations in pressure.
+Note, there are significant checkerboard oscillations in pressure.
 The oscillations are less prominent when using the CTU method with $CFL \leq 0.5$, as shown in the following video:

 https://github.com/npalex/Lid-driven-cavity/assets/169947150/9fc48884-a6fe-4074-a796-2e42c74a1e09